idobatter/node-win32ole/README.md

 # BUILDING

 This project uses VC++ 2008 Express (or later) and Python 2.6 (or later) .
 (When using Python 2.5, it needs [multiprocessing 2.5 back port](http://pypi.python.org/pypi/multiprocessing/) .)
+It needs neither ATL nor MFC.

 Bulding also requires node-gyp to be installed.
 You can do this with npm: